l-atelier-des-chercheurs/dodoc/README.md

 More advanced settings are available to all by duplicating the settings.example.json file and renaming it to settings.json.
 You can override the default settings_base.json values with ones you need:

-- set the url where dodoc will be accessed (used for emails sent to users) (for example, https://test.dodoc.fr)
+- set `public_url` to the canonical URL where do•doc is accessed by users (used for emails, PDF links, QR codes and sharing).
+Example: `https://test.dodoc.fr`.
+The legacy `url` field is still accepted as a fallback.

 - adapt the port used on startup, useful when hosting multiple dodoc on the same server (possible values: any port not already used, for example 443 or 8000)